fatfingers23/ATIdentityTools/Sources/ATIdentityTools/ATIdentityTools.docc/Overview.md

 A child package, DIDCore, is also available, which specifically lets you identify and validate decentralized identifiers (DIDs).

 ATIdentityTools is fully open source under the [Apache 2.0 license](https://github.com/ATProtoKit/ATIdentityTools/blob/main/LICENSE.md).
 You can take a look at it and make contributions to it [on GitHub](https://github.com/ATProtoKit/ATIdentityTools).
-Some of the documentation has been copied or adapted from [Bluesky's atproto repo](https://github.com/bluesky-social/atproto).

 ## Topics